Version Control#

 git checkout main

-git branch -d branch_name_#456
+git branch -d branch-name-#456

-git push origin --delete branch_name_#456
+git push origin --delete branch-name-#456

 git fetch --prune

-Merge conflicts#
+Merge Conflicts#

 If you’ve submitted a PR and are seeing merge conflicts you should take the following steps: